virajprabhu/webpage-old/_posts/projects/2015-10-18-Read Timer.md

 </ul>

 There are still a couple of bugs/UX issues we want to iron out before publishing a 1.0 release to the store.
 We'd really like to do better with the learn feature and also improve the parsing.
 Another ambitious feature would be to factor in the complexity of an article and the nature of content (say, a comic) while providing an estimate - there are a ton of such possibilities.
 We're planning to explore a few of them in the coming weeks, and welcome all sorts of contribution in code, opinions or otherwise!

+EDIT: The extension is live!
+Check it out <a href="https://chrome.google.com/webstore/detail/read-timer/ojcneamhcbpginfcagjnmeeegbhpngdk?utm_source=chrome-app-launcher-info-dialog"><b>here.</b></a>